formatBCE/Koala-Satellite/README.md

  <img src="/casing/images/koala1.jpg" width="400">
 Watch the video of respeaker in action with music assistant: Don't be too concerned about response time, my internet is slow.... (https://www.youtube.com/shorts/Wk3J1GyNItQ)

 # UPDATE: I have managed to include the Koala KY040 encoder to allow the use of the original casing and have full volume control.
-The KY040 pushbutton allows for creating another event based home assistant automation. in combination with the existing respeaker lite pushbutton, this allows for 7 events from the pushbuttons on the media player!
+The KY040 pushbutton allows for creating another event based home assistant automation. in combination with the existing respeaker lite pushbutton automation, this allows for up to 7 events from the pushbuttons on the media player f9r home assistantto respond to!
 (1 single press, 2 double presses, 2 triple presses and 2 long presses)

 # To accomplish this I have added a d1 mini to control the koala KY040 encoder.
 The D1 mini is inside the koala case, and communicates with the koala media controller via home assistant.